Nonnie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script to mirror permission
+Script to change diretory mode